 Click the tank on the vessel (watch the yellow box to make sure you select the tank, not the vessel) and press Control + C to copy it.
 Then click on the vessel and press Control + V to paste the tank as a component (subnode) of the vessel.
 By default the tank will be shown floating above the vessel, but if you copied it correctly you can move the vessel around and see both tanks move with it.

 Double click on the second tank and change its product type to product 2.
-Also make sure to select “<t connected>” in the Flow Control dropdown, or you will see strange results when the flow item bin objects gets instantiated and first starts loading.
+Also make sure to select “<Not connected>” in the Flow Control dropdown, or you will see strange results when the flow item bin objects gets instantiated and first starts loading.

-When you run the model as is, you will now see the flow vessels only being filled for 50%, with green product.
+When you run the model as is, you will now see the flow vessels only being filled for 50%,

 Step 3 Multi-compartment loading controller